 There are some common mistakes that you should be aware of when you are confirming a P0014 code:

 - A visual inspection of the connector, valve, and wiring needs to be completed to confirm any issues with the OCV for the bank 1 exhaust camshaft position.

 - Check the engine oil level and the condition of the vehicle’s oil to see if it is full and has the correct viscosity.

-- Scan and document the engine codes and view the freeze frame data to check when the code was set.
+- Scan and document the engine codes, here's a great one we use daily and view the freeze frame data to check when the code was set.

 - Clear all OBD2 codes.
 Then run the engine to see if P0014 returns.
 This would indicate that the error is still present.

 - Monitor the timing data while disconnecting the OCV from the bank 1 exhaust camshaft to see if the timing changes.
 A change in this would indicate the valve is working, and that the problem must be in the ECM or the wiring.

 - Next, perform manufacturer’s specific pinpoint tests for a P0014 code and repair it as needed.